nervous-systems/cljs-lambda/cljs-lambda/doc/introduction.md

 and is handled by the excellent [cljs-lambda Leiningen plugin](https://github.com/nervous-systems/cljs-lambda#plugin-overview).

-The cljs-lambda _library_ is focused on simplifying the defining of Clojurescript Lambda handlers -- EDN representations of event/context objects, eliminating the need for knowledge of the deployment target within generic data processing code, etc.
+The cljs-lambda _library_ is focused on simplifying the definition of Clojurescript Lambda handlers -- EDN representations of event/context objects, eliminating the need for knowledge of the deployment target within generic data processing code, etc.